-Please use the NYSED 6th Grade ELA Crosswalk for this activity
+Please reference the NYSED 6th Grade ELA Crosswalk as you discuss:

 As you transition to the Next Generation ELA Standards, how would these crosswalks help with curriculum planning?

 Resources: Literacy Briefs

 A Series of Topic Briefs Produced for the New York State Education Department by Nonie K. Lesaux, PhD & Emily Phillips Galloway, EdD